AnnM-J/AnnM-J/README.md

 --->
 # 💫About Me :
 - 👀 I'm currently working on an EPICS project for the nonprofit Rainbow Roundup
-- 🌱 Learning about Full-Stack development, AR/VR, and AI/ML
-- ✨ I’m interested in UI/UX, Front End Development, AR/VR, and AI/ML
+- ✨ I’m interested in UI/UX, Full-Stack Development, AR/VR, and AI/ML

 ## 🌐Socials